 We use various financial instruments to help us manage our exposure to fluctuations of foreign currency exchange rates and interest rates.
-Please refer to notes 3 and 30 of our audited consolidated financial statements for additional information on our financial instruments and hedging transactions.
+Please refer to note 10 of our interim condensed consolidated financial statements for additional information on our financial instruments and hedging transactions.